-All of the Company's resource properties, with the exception the Mount Douglas Tin-Tungsten property and its cobalt prospect in New Brunswick, are owned, leased or licenced with minimal holding costs.
+All of the Company's resource properties, with the exception of the Mount Douglas Tin-Tungsten property and its Mascarene Cobalt Prospect, are owned, leased or licenced with minimal holding costs.
 The most significant holding costs being annual lease rental fees on Nechalacho of \$20,998 and the annual expenditures related to the mining leases at Separation Rapids and Warren Township totalling \$3,327.
-The Company is required to incur certain exploration expenditures on the East Kemptville Project in order to keep the new Special Licence in good standing and to maintain its option on the Mount Douglas property (as described earlier under "Exploration and Development Activities") and its cobalt prospect in New Brunswick.
-To keep its option on the cobalt prospect in good standing, the Company is required to incur exploration expenditures of \$40,000 by May 31, 2017 (of which \$16,875 had been incurred as at November 30, 2016) and make cash payments totalling \$150,000 over five years (of which \$10,000 had been paid by November 30, 2016, with the next payment of \$25,000 being due by August 22, 2017).
-As at November 30, 2016, the Company is also required to incur additional Canadian Exploration Expenditures ("CEE") of \$934,494 by December 31, 2017.
-This amount is the remaining balance of the required expenditures resulting from the private placement completed in November, 2016.
+The Company is required to incur certain exploration expenditures on the East Kemptville Project in order to keep the new Special Licence in good standing and to maintain its option on the Mount Douglas property (as described earlier under "Exploration and Development Activities") and the Mascarene Cobalt Prospect.
+To keep its option on the Mascarene Cobalt Prospect in good standing, the Company is required to incur exploration expenditures of \$40,000 by August 22, 2017 (of which \$21,349 had been incurred as at May 31, 2017) and make cash payments totalling \$150,000 over five years (of which \$10,000 had been paid by May 31, 2017, with the next payment of \$25,000 being due by August 22, 2017).